unicorn-23/GwasWA/README.md

 # General Parameters

 -   `--version`: Retrieve the current version of the tool.
--   `-o, --output <path>`: Specify the directory for the output file.
-This option allows you to set the directory path where the output file will be stored.
-If not specified, the file will be saved in the current directory by default.
+-   `-o, --output <path>`: The default value is current directory.
+Specify the directory for the output file.
 -   `--nosave`: Prevent the tool from saving intermediate files.
 # WGS Data Processing